 Being green and always thinking about the environment has become a way of life for us at White Rose and we are delighted to have been recognised at national, regional and local levels for our environmentally aware activities both inside the centre and out.

-The latest environmental initiative taken by the centre has seen the introduction of hives that house more than a million honey bees – bolstering the local bee population, which has been at risk because of pests and parasites.
+The latest environmental initiative taken by the centre has seen the introduction of hives that house more than 100,000 honey bees – bolstering the local bee population, which has been at risk because of pests and parasites.